Spanner client libraries

 Additional client libraries

 In addition to the libraries shown above, a Spring Data module is available for Java applications.
-Spring Data Cloud Spanner helps you use Spanner in any application that's built with the Spring Framework.
+Spring Data Spanner helps you use Spanner in any application that's built with the Spring Framework.

 To get started, learn how to add Spring Data Spanner to your application.